 How Much of My Debt Will I Repay?

 It is based solely on what you have the ability to pay.
 The only debts that you must pay in full include priority debts, such as:

 - Child support

 However, you typically will pay less than the full amount of other, unsecured debts (such as credit cards, medical bills, personal loans, and utility bills).
 Under Chapter 13, these creditors will receive a percentage of their bill, based on your remaining disposable income (after your priority and secured debts are paid).
 After that, your remaining unsecured debts may be discharged at the end of your payment plan.

-Work With a Chapter 13 Bankruptcy Lawyer
+Work With a Chapter 13 Bankruptcy Lawyer in Paducah and Hopkinsville